robboworld/scratchduino-blockly/README.md

 # scratchduino-blockly
-This is port of ScratchDuino made using Google`s Blockly language, made within Demola project.
+This is port of ScratchDuino made using Google`s Blockly language within Demola project.